Earth Prayers from May

 On Andalusian Gardening: The Hidden Link in the Chain of Horticultural History

-Did you know, that at Cordoba, in the 9th century, the gardeners of Abd el-Rahman I built the first botanical garden on European soil?
+At Cordoba, in the 9th century, the gardeners of Abd el-Rahman I built the first botanical garden on European soil.

-Did you know, that it wasn’t until over 600 years later, that the same was attempted in Christian Europe?
+It wasn’t until over 600 years later, that the same was attempted in Christian Europe.

-Did you know, that the first tulip came to Europe via Turkey to Spain, 500 years before it was taken to Holland?
+The first tulip came to Europe via Turkey to Spain, 500 years before it was taken to Holland.

 Continue reading “On Andalusian Gardening: The Hidden Link in the Chain of Horticultural History”